 - Jet Force Gemini: In a Shout-Out to the ending of A New Hope, Magnus (who looks and acts similarly to Yoda), rewards Juno, Vela and their pet dog Lupus with gold medals for having defeated Mizar's army and saved Earth from an apocalyptic asteroid impact.
 Lupus also receiving the medal is justified, because he was also trained for military combat and, like each of his two human owners, he did 1/3 of the lenghty job in the mission.

 - The ending cinema of Kirby 64: The Crystal Shards has Kirby and all his friends getting medals.

-- the Light Side Ending to Knights of the Old Republic.
+- The Light Side Ending to Knights of the Old Republic.
 Cross of Glory to everyone - including the droids!
-Rather ironic that your PC started the whole mess in the first place as Darth Revan!
+Rather ironic that the main character started the whole mess in the first place as Darth Revan!

 - Subverted in the Recess episode, "Lawson and his Crew".
 The main six are given medals at the start of the episode, though the episode itself was originally planned as the Grand Finale.